 - Check the MSRP before buying.
 A good way to tell if you’re getting a deal is to check the launch price or MSRP of the card you’re considering before buying.

-- Don't get dual cards unless you have to.
-Support for Multi-card SLI or CrossFire setups varies from game to game, and seems to be on the wane.
+- Don't get dual cards unless you absolutely have to.
+Game support for Multi-card SLI or CrossFire setups has been trending down for years.
 Get the best single card you can afford.

 - Don’t count on overclocking for serious performance boosts: If you need better performance, buy a more-powerful card.
 Graphics cards don’t typically have large amounts of overclocking headroom.